 The documents required are: driving licence (European or international), ID card (EU) or passport, and vehicle documents (small certificate of roadworthiness, third party insurance and a green card).
 The maximum permissible speed for cars in towns and villages is 50 km/h, 90 km/h on roads and 130 km/h on highways.

 Large cities have an efficient system of public transport using tram, bus or trolleybus.
 Prague also has a subway.
 You can purchase tickets for individual journeys, but if you are staying for longer, consider buying more advantageous day tickets, two-day tickets or week tickets or even a long-term travel pass.
-In some cities, you can buy tickets via text messages, from ticket machines at stops or directly from the driver.
+In some cities, you can buy tickets via the mobile application, text messages, from ticket machines at stops or directly from the driver.
 You can also generally buy them in public transport shops and in shops selling tobacco and newspapers.
 For timetables see www.idos.cz.